How to sign in any Azure Active Directory (AD) user using the multi-tenant application pattern

 prompt=admin_consent query string parameter.
 Once the admin has consented and the service principal is created in the customer’s tenant, subsequent sign-in requests do not need the

 prompt=admin_consent parameter.
-Since the administrator has decided the requested permissions are acceptable, no other users in the tenant will be prompted for consent from that point forward.
+Since the administrator has decided the requested permissions are acceptable, no other users in the tenant are prompted for consent from that point forward.

 If an application requires admin consent, and an admin signs in but the

-prompt=admin_consent parameter is not sent, the admin will successfully consent to the application only for their user account.
-Regular users will still not be able to sign in and consent to the application.
-This is useful if you want to give the tenant administrator the ability to explore your application before allowing other users access.
+prompt=admin_consent parameter is not sent, the admin successfully consents to the application only for their user account.
+Regular users are still not be able to sign in and consent to the application.
+This feature is useful if you want to give the tenant administrator the ability to explore your application before allowing other users access.

 A tenant administrator can disable the ability for regular users to consent to applications.
 If this capability is disabled, admin consent is always required for the application to be set up in the tenant.
 If you want to test your application with regular user consent disabled, you can find the configuration switch in the Azure AD tenant configuration section of the Azure portal.

 Some applications want an experience where regular users are able to consent initially, and later the application can involve the administrator and request permissions that require admin consent.
 There is no way to do this with a single application registration in Azure AD today.
-The upcoming Azure AD v2 endpoint will allow applications to request permissions at runtime, instead of at registration time, which will enable this scenario.
-For more information, see the Azure AD App Model v2 Developer Guide.
+The upcoming Azure AD Resource Manager deployment model endpoint allows applications to request permissions at runtime, instead of at registration time, which enables this scenario.
+For more information, see the Azure AD App Model Resource Manager deployment model Developer Guide.

 Consent and multi-tier applications